 WHAT IT IS: The novel is all about big ideas and big timescales.
 Ships do not travel faster than light in this book, and the book spans a good chunk of the galaxy in terms of distance.
 It’s EPIC in scope.
 The novel is also populated with some really cool creations, like the stardams (collections of ancient ringworlds that hold in supernovas), the Spirit of the Air (a very weird and cool swarm intellect), and Machine People (creepy robots!), just to name a few.

 WHAT IT IS NOT: Despite the huge concepts of the novel, the characters that inhabit it are rather mundane.
 The two protagonist clones, Purslane and Campion, are kind of bland.
 They’re in love, but I don’t know why.
 They’ve thrown caution to the wind by breaking rules, but I don’t get why the rules are there.
 This blandness is made worse by an odd choice is narrative perspective.

-Also, this book, like its travelers, can takes its time going places.
+Also, this book, like its travelers, can take its time going places.

 The concepts Alastair Reynolds plays with are mind-bending in their awesome scope.
 The Gentian clones, protagonists of the novel, talk about millenia like we talk about days.
 They discuss the rise and fall of whole civilizations like we discuss rising and falling movie stars.
 It’s ambitious, and Alastair Reynolds pulls it off.

 However, there are a few problems.
 Normally, I’m fine with the first person perspective, but not when a book uses multiple narratives in first person.
 The book bounces between Purslane and Campion, while sticking to first person.
 I really struggled, especially early on, trying to remember which perspective I was reading from.